camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 Services can answer with a resource or article collections.
 Sometimes these collections may be a partial set due to performance or security reasons.
 Elements must be identified and arranged consistently on all pages.
 Paging can be enabled by default on the server side to mitigate denial of service or similar.

 Services must accept and use these query parameters when paging is supported:
-- `per_page`: number of resources requested to be provided in the response
+- `perPage`: number of resources requested to be provided in the response
 - `page`: requested index to indicate the start of the resources to be provided in the response
 - `seek`: in ndex of last result read to create the next/previous number of results.
 This query parameter is used for pagination in systems with more than 1000 records.